shihjonathan0302/machine_learning/README.md

 ## Notebooks

 - **[1_Logistic_Regression.ipynb](./1_Logistic_Regression.ipynb):**
+Type: Supervised (Classification)
+Description:
-  Uses Logistic Regression for binary classification of customer purchase behavior.
-The notebook also outputs additional model metrics such as confusion matrix, classification report, coefficients, intercept, and prediction probabilities.
+Logistic Regression is used to predict binary outcomes.
+It applies a logistic (sigmoid) function to estimate the probability that a data point belongs to a certain class (e.g., purchased or not).
+This notebook trains a logistic regression model on the dataset and reports performance metrics such as accuracy, confusion matrix, classification report, and model coefficients.

 - **[2_Linear_Regression.ipynb](./2_Linear_Regression.ipynb):**
   Applies Linear Regression to predict the target variable as a continuous value.
 (Note: Here 'purchased' is treated numerically for demonstration purposes.)
 Evaluation is based on mean squared error (MSE).